More than 2 million affected by floods in Pakistan

-Pakistan's central Punjab province is facing one of the worst flood emergencies in recent history, as raging waters affect the lives of more than 2 million people and claimed 33 lives over the past week, officials said on Sunday.
+Pakistan's central Punjab province is facing one of the worst flood emergencies in recent history, as raging waters affect the lives of more than 2 million people, and floods claimed 33 lives over the past week, officials said on Sunday.

 "The floods in three eastern rivers have affected the lives of 2.06 million people," Mazhar Chaduhary, spokesman for the provincial disaster management authority, told dpa.